 To monitor air quality in the MPO area for continued compliance with requirements of the Clean Air Act.
-The Lexington MPO area is currently in attainment of all air quality standards including the pollutants ozone and particulate matter (PM); however, air quality monitor readings fluctuate year to year according to weather patterns and the Lexington Area is approaching the threshold levels of the current standards.
+The Lexington MPO area is currently in attainment of all air quality standards including the pollutants ozone and particulate matter (PM); however, air quality monitor readings fluctuate year to year according to weather patterns and the Lexington Area sometimes approaches current threshold levels.
 It is important to monitor these readings and stay abreast of current policy discussions about air quality standards.